gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

   </video>
   <figcaption>
     <strong>Figure 2: </strong>
-    Children use cached parent outputs if they're available rather than re-executing parents.
+    Cells use cached outputs from dependencies rather than re-executing their dependencies.
   </figcaption>
 </figure>